No0ne155/chess/README.md

 # chess
-my try at creatin chess in python
+my try at creating chess in python